openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 #### Authenticate: `POST /tokens`

 For the use case where we are providing a username and password, optionally with a project_name or project_id.
+If a project is specified by project_name and the name space of the owning domain of the project was specified as "project-private" or "private", then a domain_id or domain_name must also be specified to uniquely identify the project.
 If a project_name or project_id is NOT provided, the system will use the default project associated with the user, or return a 401 Not Authorized if a default project is not found or unable to be used.

+If this user was created in a domain that was specified as having a private name space and the password credentials contain username, rather than user_id, then either a domain_id or domain_name must also be specified as part of the credentials.
+In this case, if a default project is also specified by project name, then a default domain_name or domain_id must also be specified.

 Request: